PabloEfrei/cloud-and-big-data-architectures-project/README.md

     "s3:prefix": ["documents/*", "images/*"]

-we understand that that the prefixes are documents/* and images/*, meaning that the object are stocked in folders documents and images.
+we understand that the 3 given S3 actions are restricted to folders with prefixes documents/* and images/* from S3 bucket example-bucket .

 #### Questions : What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?